 When launching a new brand or business, one of the most important steps is to ensure that your trademark is available for registration.
 A trademark clearance search is the first line of defense against potential legal issues and conflicts with existing trademarks.
 In Nepal, this process helps businesses avoid the risk of trademark infringement and ensures that their chosen mark is unique and legally protected.

-Trademark law in Nepal is governed by the Patent, Design and Trademark Act, 1965, which sets the legal foundation for registering and protecting trademarks in the country.
+Trademark law in Nepal is governed by the Patent, Design, and Trademark Act, 1965, which sets the legal foundation for registering and protecting trademarks in the country.
 This law outlines the process for applying for a trademark, the criteria for its registration, and the grounds for refusal.

 Although trademark search is not mandatory in Nepal, it is highly recommended before proceeding with an application.
 Understanding the legal framework and performing a thorough search will significantly reduce the risk of complications during the registration process.
+The Trademark Registration Handbook will help understand the legal framework better.

 A trademark search is the process of investigating existing trademarks to determine whether any are identical or similar to your proposed mark.
 It is an essential step to ensure that your trademark is unique and will not infringe on any existing rights.

-In Nepal, the NICE Classification is used to categorize trademarks into 45 classes—1 to 34 for goods and 35 to 45 for services.
+In Nepal, the NICE Classification is used to categorize trademarks into 45 classes; 1 to 34 for goods and 35 to 45 for services.
 A trademark search helps assess whether your mark conflicts with any existing trademarks in the same or similar categories.

 Although the trademark search itself is not mandatory, performing one offers valuable insights into the likelihood of your mark's approval.
 By identifying potential conflicts early on, you can make informed decisions and adjust your trademark strategy accordingly.